Mount Ararat

-Mount Ararat is a snow-capped and dormant compound volcano in the extreme east of Turkey.
+Mount Ararat, also known as Masis or officially Mount Ağrı, is a snow-capped and dormant compound volcano in easternmost Turkey.
 It consists of two major volcanic cones: Greater Ararat and Little Ararat.
-Greater Ararat is the highest peak in Turkey and the Armenian Highland with an elevation of 5137 m; Little Ararat's elevation is 3896 m.
+Greater Ararat is the highest peak in Turkey and the Armenian highlands with an elevation of 5137 m; Little Ararat's elevation is 3896 m.
 The Ararat massif is about 35 km wide at ground base.
 The first recorded efforts to reach Ararat's summit were made in the Middle Ages, and Friedrich Parrot, Khachatur Abovian, and four others made the first recorded ascent in 1829.